-Missed Midterm/Final Exam
+Missed Tests/Final Exam

-There is no make-up for the midterm test.
+There is no make-up for the term tests.
 A student who is ill and misses the test needs to provide appropriate medical documentation (no photocopies, only original documents) to me within 48 hours of the missed test.
 If the appropriate documentation has been submitted on time, the weight of the test will be shifted to the final exam's weight.
-Under no circumstances will the weight of the term tests or final exam be shifted to the term paper.
+Students need to have written at least 1 of the two term tests to pass the course.